medina2021/ReadMeGenerator/Develop/README.md

 ## Usage

-It is simple to use!
+it is simple to use!

+## License

+  This project is licensed under the MIT license.

 ## Contributing

-Feel free to contribute.
+Feel free to contribute

 ## Tests